zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

   title: WHAT TO **EXPECT**
   image: /images/speakers/founder-1.png
   description: >-
-    Whether addressing an audience of 10,000 or guiding an intimate workshop for a handful of executives, Barry’s talks are masterfully tailored to inspire both hearts and minds.
+    Electrifying an audience of 10,000 or guiding an intimate workshop for a handful of executives, Barry’s talks are masterfully tailored to inspire both hearts and minds.
 Through transformative stories, cautionary insights, and actionable strategies, he delivers a life-changing impact on audiences around the globe—from billionaires and celebrities to founders and leaders.